Non-SF State Abroad Programs

 If a student decides to participate on an outside or non-SF State Abroad program, there are three things to note:

-1. You will not be considered an SF State student during the program.
+1. You will not be considered an SFSU student during the program.
 If you go abroad for longer than a semester, you need to file a “leave of absence” with undergraduate admissions.

-2. You will not be able to receive any financial aid attached to SF State since you will not be a student with us during that time.
+2. You will not be able to receive any financial aid attached to SFSU since you will not be a student with us during that time.

 When applying for an outside program, you are doing so as an 'autonomous student.'
-SF State cannot complete any forms, recommendations, and/or sign paperwork on your behalf.
+SFSU cannot complete any forms, recommendations, and/or sign paperwork on your behalf.